polaris-slo-cloud/cinc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;.<br>
 </p>

-Welcome to Orion - The Hunter of the Stars! 🚀
+Welcome to CinC 🚀
-Your journey through the cosmos begins now.

-## Orion - Distributed Serverless Simulator
+## CinC - Distributed Serverless Simulator

 ## Overview
 This project provides an automated script to set up a **distributed serverless simulator** using **LXD containers** and **MicroK8s**.
 Each node in the cluster runs inside an LXD container and serves as a functional part of the serverless simulation environment.
 The setup is fully automated, including networking, container initialization, and Kubernetes deployment.